 TurboTax provides developers with a way to integrate their software into the tax preparation process.
 As a user, you can use these integrations to simplify certain aspects of the tax preparation process through automatic reporting and calculation — including cryptocurrency gains and losses!

 ZenLedger announced support for TurboTax earlier this year to simplify the tax reporting process across exchanges and wallets.
-Rather than integrating with every exchange and manually reporting your wallet transactions, ZenLedger makes it easy to handle everything in a single location and provide the data to TurboTax for tax preparation.
+Rather than integrating with every exchange and manually reporting your wallet transactions, ZenLedger makes it easy to handle everything in a single location and provides the data to TurboTax for tax preparation.

 The process is very straightforward: